Henry Day

 Complementing his financial services practice, Henry co-edits Wurtzburg & Mills on Building Society Law, together with fellow members of chambers Mark Fell KC and Elizabeth Ovey and a team from Allen & Overy.

-Henry has experience of advising and representing clients in negligence claims against a wide range of professionals, including solicitors, art dealers, auction houses and surveyors.
+Henry has experience of advising and representing clients in negligence claims against a wide range of professionals, including solicitors, art dealers and auction houses.

 Henry’s experience in this area also includes Capita ATL Pension Trustees Ltd & Ors v Sedgwick Financial Services Ltd and Mercer Ltd (2016), in which he was instructed (with Keith Rowley KC) on behalf of the trustees of one of the Sea Containers pension schemes in a claim against the scheme’s former actuarial advisers, administrators and pensions consultants, again arising out of alleged failed equalisation.